shopsys/shopsys/docs/installation/installation-using-docker-application-setup.md

 Edit the path `../microservices/product-search` in such a way as to direct it to the directory with the cloned microservice.

 *Note: There can be differences in the configuration on different OS.
-For example the configuration for mac requires changes in `docker-sync.yml` too.
+For example the configuration for mac requires changes in `docker-sync.yml`, uid and guid can be different across platforms, etc. .
 It should be similar to the `php-fpm`'s configuration.*

-*Note: If you have edited the docker-compose.yml, you should re-run the docker-compose command --force-recreate -d*
+*Note: If you have edited the docker-compose.yml, you should re-run the command `docker-compose --force-recreate -d`.*

 ### 1.1.
 Connect into terminal of the Docker container
 ```